mholling/nswtopo/README.markdown

     controls:
       path: controls.kml      # filename (.kml or .gpx format) or path of control waypoint file
-      fontsize: 14            # font size (in points) for control labels
       diameter: 7.0           # diameter of control circles in millimetres
-      width: 0.2              # thickness of control circles in millimetres
+      spot-diameter: 0.2      # specify a diameter (in mm) for control centre spots, if desired
-      colour: "#880088"       # colour of the control markers and labels (as a hex triplet or web colour)
+      stroke: "#880088"       # colour of the control markers and labels (as a hex triplet or web colour)
+      stroke-width: 0.2       # thickness of control circles in millimetres
       water:
-        colour: blue          # colour of water drop markers
+        stroke: blue          # colour of water drop markers
+      labels:
-      spot-diameter: 0.2      # specify a diameter (in mm) for control centre spots, if desired
+        font-size: 4.9        # font size (in mm) for control labels
+        fill: "#880088"       # colour for the control labels

 ## Canvas